apache/grails-gradle-publish/README.md

 1. Using a `secring.gpg` file: This file can be created with the command `gpg --keyring secring.gpg --export-secret-keys > ./secring.gpg`.
 For CI environments, it's often stored in base64 format as a secret and decoded at runtime into a local file.
 To use this configuration specify the property `signing.secretKeyRingFile` or the environment variable `SIGNING_KEYRING` with path to the file.
 The property `signing.password` or environment variable `SIGNING_PASSPHRASE` can be set to specify a passphrase for the key.
 2. Using the local GPG command with a private GPG or OpenPGP key.
 This behavior is the default if the secring file is not configured.
 In a CI environment, such as GitHub actions, GPG can be setup with the command: `echo "${{ secrets.MY_GPG_KEY }}" | gpg --batch --import` and the import can be confirmed successful by running the command `gpg --list-keys` to show the key ID.

-Release Verification
+Grails Publish Release Verification
 ---

-To verify a reproducible build from a staged release, you can use a containerized environment such as docker to run in an environment equivalent to GitHub actions.
+To verify a staged release of `Grails Publish` is reproducible, you can use a containerized environment such as docker to run in an environment equivalent to GitHub actions.
 First, ensure the gradle wrapper is downloaded by running:

 ```shell
 gradle -p gradle-bootstrap